webex/PartnerAdministrationRefApp/README.md

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

 This application is for reference purposes only.
-Cisco Systems takes no responsibility for any issues arising from reuse of the source code within this application.
-Cisco Systems.
+Cisco Systems takes no responsibility for any issues arising from reuse of the source code contained within this application.